OCHA-DAP/hdx-scraper-mimu/README.md

 ### Collector for MIMU's Datasets

 This script connects to the [MIMU API](https://geonode.themimu.info/layers/) and extracts data layer by layer creating a dataset per layer in HDX.
 It makes 1 read from MIMU and 250 read/writes (API calls) to HDX in a one hour period.
-It is run every year.
+It is run every month.

 ### Usage
 python run.py